Your Tampa Defective Products Lawyer

 - Present and future medical bills

 - Emotional anguish

-Under Florida law, you may be entitled to compensatory damages which include damages the law classifies as either actual or general.
+Under Florida law, you may be entitled to compensatory damages, which include damages the law classifies as either actual or general.
 Actual damages represent calculable losses or expenses like medical bills and lost wages, while general damages are more ambiguous in nature, requiring all parties in a settlement to agree upon a value.
 General damages include items like projected medical expenses over time, pain and suffering, and the loss of the overall enjoyment of life.

 Class Action Product Liability Claims

 Class action lawsuits are comprised of a small group of people joined to represent a majority that has suffered similar injuries due to the same product defect.
-You may decide to either file or join a class action if damages awarded to each plaintiff would be enough make you whole and defray legal costs, but this is the only circumstance under which it should be considered.
+You may decide to either file or join a class action if damages awarded to each plaintiff would be enough to make you whole and defray legal costs, but this is the only circumstance under which it should be considered.

 Expert Legal Help For Victims of Defective Products